-PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.
+PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-Fixing Your Redline: Playing Draws Aggressively
+How to Fix Your Poker Redline: Play Your Draws Aggressively

 But putting money in to the pot and then folding on a later street is a major cause of a downward-sloping redline.
 You have to stop putting money into the pot only to fold without a fight.

-What is a downward-sloping redline?
+What is a Downward-Sloping Redline?

 Your redline is your "non-showdown" winnings.
 When you win a pot without going to showdown, your redline goes up.
 When you lose a pot, it goes down.

 If you're losing more money than you're winning without seeing showdowns, your redline will slope downward.
-If you lose too much money without showdown, you may not be able to overcome that to be a winning player.
+If you lose too much money without showdown you may not be able to overcome that to be a winning player.

 It's simple.
 You learn this in poker 101.
 When you're the aggressor you can win the pot two ways:

-More ways to win equals more profit.
+More ways to win = more profit.

 To take that point further, when your opponent is raising 16% of hands pre-flop and c-betting almost all the time, rarely is your opponent going to have a hand that can stand a raise.

 Often he's going to c-bet that jack-high flop with whatever crap he raised with pre-flop and be forced to pitch it when you raise.
 Now he's the one throwing away money with his pre-flop raise and flop c-bet.